imperialchem/python-prog-intro/README.md

+# An introduction to computer programming using Python

 This collection of Jupyter notebooks form the basis of an interactive introduction to computer programming taught to chemistry undergraduate students at Imperial College London.
 It benefits from an earlier [course focussed on data analysis](https://github.com/imperialchem/python-data-viz-intro), but does not build uppon and does not depend on it.